censys/censys-splunk/README.md

 - The name of the field containing the IP address to query (e.g. dst_ip)
 - The name of the enrichment you wish to perform, one of:
   - title - the web page title if there is any, on ports 80, 443, 8080, and 8888
-  - ports - the ports and protocols found open on the host
+  - protocols - the ports and protocols found open on the host
   - banners - the banners of 20 common protocols and HTTP server information
   - description - the device description, if known
   - tls_names - the DNS names found on any TLS certificates observed on the host